pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

 ## Add Stateful Storage

-Pachyderm requires two pieces of persistent storage:  an object store (S3) bucket for your data and an EBS persistent volume (PV) that is used to store Pachyderm metadata.``` Block Storage (EBS) persistent volumes.
-Pachyderm requires an object store for the PFS metadata.
-Therefore, you need to have at least one S3 bucket for a Pachyderm deployment on AWS.
+Pachyderm requires the following types of persistent storage:

-The S3 bucket name must be globally unique across the whole Amazon region.
+An S3 object store bucket for data.
+The S3 bucket name must be globally unique across the whole
+ Amazon region.
 Therefore, add a descriptive prefix to the S3 bucket name, such as your username.

-Pachyderm recommends that you assign anywher between 1 GB and 10 GB for this persistent EBS volume.
+An Elastic Block Storage (EBS) persistent volume (PV) for Pachyderm metadata.
+Pachyderm recommends that you assign at least 10 GB for this persistent EBS volume.
+If you expect your cluster to be very long running a scale to thousands of jobs per commits, you might need to go add more storage.
+However, you can easily increase the size of the persistent volume later.
-Pachyderm uses approximately 1 GB of disk space for 1000 commits of 1000 files.

 To add stateful storage, complete the following steps: